State-of-the-Art Conference Grants

 - University of Georgia faculty and staff are not eligible for extra compensation for their participation in a State-of-the-Art Conference.

-Proposals must be approved on the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.
+Proposals must be approved at the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.

 Proposals will be evaluated based on adherence to the following qualities:

-- anticipated benefit to the University, departments, faculty, students
+- anticipated benefit to the University, departments, faculty, and students